Scientific Name

 Etymology

-The specific epithet "burrito (bur-REE-toh)" means "young donkey" and refers to the stems reminiscent of a young donkey's tail.
+The specific epithet "burrito" (pronounced "bur-REE-toh") means "young donkey" and refers to the stems of this species, which resemble a young donkey's tail.

 Origin